videvelop/cloud-learn/hello-worlds-to-aws/006-cloudformation/README.md

       BucketName: "chwcfs3bucket"
 ```

 Below is a complete cloudformation template to create bucket with a policy giving permission for all to read.
-It uses some intrinsic function such as !Join  (used as "Fn::Join" in json).  !Join joins a given list of parameters with delimiter.
-The intrinsic function Ref returns the value of the specified parameter or resource.
+It uses some intrinsic function such as `!Join`  (used as `Fn::Join` in json).  `!Join` joins a given list of parameters with delimiter.
+The intrinsic function `Ref` returns the value of the specified parameter or resource.

 ```
 Resources: